kiba/Writings/atg/chp6_diplomacy.md

 The framers of the Constitution never guessed for the need to make treaties with powers from the stars, or its total secrecy, or that the senate wasn't going to vote on any of those treaties.
 That was largely up to the SGC's discretion.
 Those were swept under the rug under terms like "executive agreements" and other weasel terms.

-Somehow that didn't feel all that egregious to diplomat Gerry Parkinson.
+Somehow it didn't feel all that egregious to diplomat Gerry Parkinson.
 He was also a participant in this himself, especially as he walked across a moon to meet with the leader of an amphibious species, the Ohnes.

 Accompanying him was Doctor Daniel Jackson himself, who found himself a victim of a torturous misunderstanding.
 More importantly, Jackson was the leading expert on alien cultures.
 To many in the galaxy, he is the face of Earth, not the diplomatic corp.
-Thankfully, the doctor was a pretty good dioplomat despite the lack of training.
+Thankfully, the doctor was a pretty good diplomat despite the lack of training.

-"So, the Nem guy is the," Parkinson tried to refresh his memory.
+"So, the Nem guy is the...," Parkinson tried to refresh his memory.
 "The guy who kidnapped you and almost killed you."

 "That's right.
 He's going to be present to make his offer of reparation to me," Jackson answered.